HackYourFuture-CPH/program/legacy/javascript/javascript1/week4/lesson-plan.md

 ### Credit card number formatter

-This is a very real world example of a problem i got at my previous work.
+This is a very real world example of a problem I got at my previous work.
 I was tasked to implement one of the smart credit card input fields, where the credit card numbers are separated with a space. e.g. inputting 123456789 would show 1234 5678 9.